The Best Chef Knives

 The Shun Classic 8 made a vivid impression when we started chopping.
 Testers had no trouble halving a butternut squash, and the knife was maneuverable enough to peel said squash in “nice long strips.”
 It was also the only knife we tested that made that satisfying “shwing” sound when we sliced.

-The Shun, like the Mac, is a lightweight Japanese knife with a half bolster — no chicken bone chopping, please.
+The Shun, like the Mac, is a lightweight Japanese knife with a half bolster.
 “I love Shun knives,” Brownstein told us.
 “They’re beautiful — like a functional art piece — with great balance and good quality steel.”
 At 7.3 ounces, with a blade that’s 1.8 inches wide, it had a heft and balance similar to the MAC.